DC Open Meetings Act

-Meetings during the emergency (starting March 2020) counted as open if the body takes steps “reasonably calculated to allow the public to view or hear the meeting while the meeting is taking place, or, if doing so is not technologically feasible, as soon thereafter as reasonably practicable.”
+Meetings during the emergency counted as open if the body takes steps “reasonably calculated to allow the public to view or hear the meeting while the meeting is taking place, or, if doing so is not technologically feasible, as soon thereafter as reasonably practicable.”
 That exception has continued until December 2022 here, as in many states, after the emergency as the Council recognized citizens valued online access even if that’s the only access.
 Arrangemets for hybrid meetings — in person and online — are slowly developing.

 What advance notice of meetings is required?

 A public body must publish a notice with the date, time, location, and planned agenda to be covered at the meeting.
 If the meeting or any portion of the meeting is to be closed, the notice shall include, if feasible, a statement of intent to close the meeting or any portion, including citations to the reason for closure allowed in the law under and a description of the matters to be discussed.

 Meeting notices are to be posted at least 48 hours in advance at the public body office, on a website of the public body or D.C. government, and published in the D.C.
 Register.
-Notice requirements are lessened for the pandemic emergency (no office posting) but that’s also over with the end of the emergency July 25, 2021..
+Public posting requirements originally lessened for the pandemic have been continued until December 2022.

 If I can’t attend, what record must be available afterwards?